 - itchy skin

 - swelling in the feet or lower legs

 - jaundice, which is when a person’s skin and eyes turn yellow

 Cirrhosis can be life threatening, and a person should seek medical help.

 The cause of fatty liver disease is not entirely clear.
 However, genetics may play a role.

 According to an article in the World Journal of Gastroenterology, specific genes may increase the chances of a person developing NAFLD by up to

-Some health conditions can increase the risk of developing NAFLD.
+Some health conditions can

 - having overweight or obesity

 - high blood pressure